melizalab/neurobank/README.md

 # neurobank

 **neurobank** is a simple, low-overhead data management system for neural and behavioral data.
-It helps you generate unique identifiers for stimuli, protocols, recording units.
+It helps you generate unique identifiers for stimuli, protocols, and recording units.
 No more guessing what version of a stimulus you presented in an experiment, where you stored an important recording, and whether you've backed it all up yet.
 Your files are stored in a single directory hierarchy, and you get nice, human-readable, JSON-based metadata files to organize your records and analysis workflows.

 ## Installation